caseykulm/AppRater/README.md

  * `hideNoButton(boolean hide)`
     If true then no "No thank you" option is available.
 (Default `false`)
  * `isVersionNameCheckEnabled(boolean checkName)`
-    If true then re-enable prompt.
+    If true then re-enable prompt check.
 (Default `false`)
  * `isVersionCodeCheckEnabled(boolean checkCode)`
-    If true then re-enable prompt.
+    If true then re-enable prompt check.
 (Default `false`)
  * `market(Market market)`
     Class that implements `Market` interface.
 (Default `GoogleMarket`)

+**Notes:**
-You can implement your own market, implementing the Market interface and parse your URI.
+You can implement your own market, implementing the `Market` interface and parse your URI.

-If you want to have a "Rate Now" menu option to go straight to your play store listing call `AppRater.rateNow(this);` within your menu code.
+## Demo Project

-Try out the demo within this repository.
+Try out the demo within this repository to see an example of all the features of AppRater.

 ## Gradle